deescondrillas/ESP32-Node-interconnection/BrokerSeverDatabase/DB_Handler/README.md

-# MQTT –› PostgreSQL Subscriber
+# MQTT Broker –› PostgreSQL Subscriber

-This module listens to MQTT messages published by ESP32 devices, parses the payload, and stores the data into a PostgreSQL database.
+This script subscribes to an MQTT broker, receives messages published by the ESP32 devices (via the broker), parses the payload, and stores the data into a PostgreSQL database.